jguida941/-adaptive-hashmap-studio/README.md

 ## Reproducing the Audit

-1. Ensure Python 3.9+ is installed and you are in the repository root.
+1. Ensure Python 3.11+ is installed and you are in the repository root.
 2. Run through [`audit.md`](#auditmd), checking each item.
 The file already lists the commands with proper line continuations.
 3. For steps that bind HTTP ports, run with appropriate privileges if your environment blocks low-numbered or privileged ports.
 4. Verify that CSV/JSON/snapshot outputs match expectations (names are hard-coded in the checklist so results overwrite existing artifacts).

+## Testing & Automation

+- `pytest -q` – full unit/property/contract suite (includes snapshot and CLI error-envelope coverage).
+- `pytest tests/test_perf_smoke.py -q` – lightweight regression that replays 200 ops and checks throughput plus `metrics.v1` ticks.
+- `make smoke` – generate a small workload, replay it with metrics, and validate the emitted NDJSON via `scripts/validate_metrics_ndjson.py`.

+All commands assume you have installed dev dependencies via `make setup` (see [`CONTRIBUTING.md`](CONTRIBUTING.md)).

 ## Additional Notes

 - Per-op latency reservoirs are on by default whenever `--json-summary-out` is provided; to reduce overhead you can raise `--latency-sample-every` or set `--latency-sample-k 0` to disable sampling.
-- The dashboards rely on `Chart.js` via CDN; require outbound network access if you open them in a browser.
+- The dashboards rely on Plotly via CDN; require outbound network access if you open them in a browser.
 - `compact-snapshot` intentionally refuses non-RobinHood snapshots (as seen in the demo flow) to avoid corrupting incompatible formats.

 ### Forcing an Adaptive Migration (to light up the APE chart)